Fred Liu

 University of Waterloo Seminar (2020)

-Canadian Economics Association (2018)
+Canadian Economics Association at McGill University (2018)

 University of Waterloo Economics PhD Conference (2018)